-SEATTLE, WA – As the coronavirus crisis continues to propagate throughout the globe Eritreans in the diaspora fear for the health and safety of their loved ones inside of Eritrea.
-According to NationMaster’s 2005 study, Eritrea is limited to just one (1) physician for every ten-thousand (10,000) people.
-The World Health Organization suspects every country could have up to 30% of its population infected by the coronavirus and of the 30%, 5% would require intensive care unit treatment.
-Eritrea’s population size is close to 5 million this could mean that 75,000 people would require intensive care treatment.
+SEATTLE, WA – As the coronavirus crisis continues to propagate throughout the globe, Eritreans in the diaspora fear for the health and safety of their loved ones inside Eritrea.
+According to NationMaster’s 2005 study, Eritrea is limited to one (1) physician for every ten thousand (10,000) people.
+The World Health Organization suspects every country could have up to 30% of its population infected by the coronavirus, and of the 30%, 5% would require intensive care unit treatment.
+Eritrea’s population size is close to 5 million; this could mean that 75,000 people would require intensive care treatment.

 Eritrean national Azieb Mihtsun from Chicago pledged to donate USD $100,000 (yes, one hundred thousand dollars) for #EritreaFightsCOVID19 during the conference call yesterday.— TN 🎙️ (@tesfanews) March 27, 2020